uri-raviv-lab/pyceres/ceres/docs/source/nnls_modeling.rst

    This is because numeric differentiation in Ceres is performed by perturbing the individual coordinates of the parameter blocks that a cost functor depends on.
-In doing so, we assume that the parameter blocks live in an Euclidean space and ignore the structure of manifold that they live As a result some of the perturbations may not lie on the manifold corresponding to the parameter block.
+This perturbation assumes that the parameter block lives on a Euclidean Manifold rather than the actual manifold associated with the parameter block.
+As a result some of the perturbed points may not lie on the manifold anymore.

    For example consider a four dimensional parameter block that is interpreted as a unit Quaternion.
 Perturbing the coordinates of